anandrajsingh/AnandRajSingh/README.md

 </br>

 <p>I am a software developer with a passion for creating innovative software and solving complex problems.
-I have experience with Java and JavaScript, working on technologies like Android & MERN Stack.
+I have experience with Java, JavaScript and TypeScript, working on technologies like Android, MERN & NextJs

 On my profile, you will find a variety of projects that showcase my abilities and interests.
-From frontend web-development, backend web-development and Android projects, I have a diverse range of experience.
+From frontend web-development, backend web-development, Android and Devops projects, I have a diverse range of experience.
 Feel free to take a look around and reach out if you have any questions or want to collaborate on a project.

 Thank you for visiting my profile, and I hope to connect with you soon.